The sling for your AK is essential, whether you’re a seasoned tactical shooter or just a visitor to the range.

 If I were to think of one item that will improve accuracy and stabilize your shot, this would be it.

-There are several varieties available, but my favorite is the two-point sling that offers an excellent combination of carry and comfort both for veteran shooters and beginners.
+My favorite is the two-point sling that offers an excellent combination of carry and comfort both for veteran shooters and beginners.

 Depending on how you configure your sling to your rifle, you can carry it in just about any conceivable position, from the low ready to slung over your back.

 You can also use it in an over-the-shoulder carry so that your hands are completely free to do other tasks.

 There are a plethora of manufacturers, but I really like the two-point BLACKHAWK!
 Dieter CQD Sling.

 Blackhawk has an impeccable reputation when it comes to designing gear for the tactical shooter.
 The Dieter CQD model sling was designed for BLACKHAWK! by tactical guru Duane Dieter.